mousepawmedia/devdocs/network/source/serverconfig/hawksnest.rst

 - We set the ``php.ini`` value ``date.timezone = `` to ``America/Los_Angeles``.
 - We also needed to install the packages ``python3-pygments`` and ``python-pygments``.
-- We installed the package ``php-apcu``.
-Don't worry about the ``php-7`` dependencies it dragged in.
-Apache2 is still using PHP5.6 because of our earlier settings changes.
-You can verify via ``sudo php -v``.
 - We installed the packages ``subversion`` and ``imagemagik``.

 Recaptcha